Ixpantepec Nieves

 Ixpantepec Nieves is a town and municipality in Oaxaca in south-western Mexico.
 The municipality covers an area of 93.14 km^{2}.

 It is part of the Silacayoapam District in the Mixteca Region.

 As of 2005, the municipality had a total population of 1,371.

 Etymology

-The name Ixpantepec Nieves comes from two native words, Ixpan which means at the front, or surface, and Tepetl which means hill.
+The name Ixpantepec Nieves comes from two Nahuatl words, Ixpan which means at the front, or surface, and Tepetl which means hill.
 Those two words together mean " The surface hill, or the hill at the front".

 History

 Ixpantepec Nieves was founded in 1800 during the time when pro-independence groups from all over the country were planning on striking against the Spanish king that ruled New Spain on that time.
 At first it was founded by no more than ten families that settled on the Yucuyia hill.
 Yacuyia means volcano hill and it is a native word as well as the name of the municipality.Today Ixpantepec Nieves is a lonely town because most of its population has migrated to other countries looking for a better way of life, this is due to the high unemployment rates and the scarce opportunities to get out of poverty.